The Story of Vlchek

 The 1938 catalog shows an illustration for a set that looks very similar, but is shown as a "Checker Wrench Set".
 Both "Norivell" and "Checker" seem like a word play on "Velcheck", so that may be how the names were derived.

-One of the characteristic features of Vlchek production is the frequent presence of a forged-in number on one end of the wrench, an example of which is shown in next figure.
-(Additional examples appear in many other figures in this article.)
+One of the characteristic features of Vlchek production is the frequent presence of a forged-in number on one end of a wrench, an example of which is shown in next figure.
+(Additional examples can be found in many of the figures in this article.)

 The meaning of these forged-in numbers is not known, but they might indicate a particular drop-forge used in production, or possibly a generation number for the forging die.
 (Vlchek perfected a technique for forging its dies from a master copy, rather than having to make each by hand.
 This would have saved them a great deal of time and money for items made in sufficient quantity to wear out the forging die.)